twbs/bootstrap/docs/4.0/migration.md

 ### Tables

 - Nearly all instances of the `>` selector have been removed, meaning nested tables will now automatically inherit styles from their parents.
 This greatly simplifies our selectors and potential customizations.
-- Responsive tables no longer require a wrapping element.
-Instead, just put the `.table-responsive` right on the `<table>`.
 - Renamed `.table-condensed` to `.table-sm` for consistency.
 - Added a new `.table-inverse` option.
 - Added table header modifiers: `.thead-default` and `.thead-inverse`.